 Just a heads up that helmets are not provided by Reddy Bikeshare.
 If you feel more comfortable riding with noggin protection, it’s recommended that you BYOH (bring your own helmet).

 Did you see something awesome?
 Stopping at Larkin Square for the free Food Truck Tuesday?
-Grabbing some fresh veggies at the Elmwood Bidwell Farmers Market?
-Craving pierogi at Ru’s?
+Popping in for a snack at the Lexington Co-op?
+Grabbing a latte at Remedy House?
 Reddy Bikeshare allows you to put your bike on “HOLD” while locked up at a Reddy rack or public rack.
 You can hold your bike multiple times up to two hours – just keep in mind that you’ll still be charged the same rate for each minute on hold.

 Back to the Rack